-Whether because of fear, reluctance or a combination of both – many parents adamantly refuse to move to assisted living.
-Although we, as their children, are concerned for their health and only have the best intentions for their well-being, it can come across as irritating or offensive if we don’t openly communicate this to our parents early on.
+Whether because of fear, reluctance or both – many parents adamantly refuse to move into assisted living.
+We, as their children, are concerned for their health and only have the best intentions for their well-being, but it can come across as irritating or offensive if we don’t openly communicate this to our parents early on.

 Learn more about how to convince a parent to make the move into assisted living by creating an open communication channel with them, before it’s too late.

-Why You Should Discuss a Move to Assisted Living with Your Parents
+Discussing a Move into Assisted Living with Your Parents